rileyf128/Scheduler_Assignment/README.md

 # README

-Using postgresql instead of sqlite3. if rake tasks must be ran they are "rake reate_location", "rake create_technician",and "rake create_workorder".
+Using postgresql instead of sqlite3. if rake tasks must be ran they are "rake create_location", "rake create_technician",and "rake create_workorder".

 Idea:
 Load the CSV data into postgres tables.